 BEST EPISODE: 6.10 – Groundbreaking

 After the disappointment of losing her presidency in the Series 5 finale, Selina Meyer faced an uphill struggle throughout the clinical sixth series as she was forced to deal with more problems involving her family and staff.
-Having already won a number of awards for her role in the past, Julia Louis-Dreyfus knocked it out the park again with her dynamic performance as the long-suffering politician with the likes of Tony Hale Anna Chlumsky, Kevin Dunn and the always-brilliant Timothy Simons shining as per usual.
-Sadly the next series will be its last though we can only hope that the show gives us a more satisfying conclusion with the election than was the case for those poor yanks in real life….
+Having already won a number of awards for her role in the past, Julia Louis-Dreyfus knocked it out the park again with her dynamic performance as the long-suffering politician with the likes of Tony Hale, Anna Chlumsky, Kevin Dunn and the always-brilliant Timothy Simons shining as per usual.
+Sadly the next series will be its last though we can only hope that the show gives us a more satisfying conclusion with the election than what occurred in real life….

 10# – Mr. Robot (Series 3)

 After an underwhelming second series last year, Mr. Robot showed vast improvement with its third season as renowned hacker Elliot Alderson continued to encounter trouble from the Dark Army.
 Creator Sam Esmail helped resolve various issues of the previous series by making a more clearer narrative structure and giving key characters more to do.
 The main arc centered around the Dark Army’s terrorist attack and Elliot’s attempts to stop it which came to a head in a sensational mid-season double-bill.
 Additionally there were also several surprise moments ranging from the shock killing of Joanna Welleck to Angela uncovering a family revelation and the last scene of the series which saw the unexpected return of Elliot’s former nemesis Fernando Vera.
 A lot more to enjoy from this series with the cast and writing on top form throughout!